zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 NC1|TGTGTGTGTGTGTGTGTGTG|0
 ...|...|...

 **sgRNA_position.txt**: Flat file of sgRNA position (relative location of sgRNA in the coding region) information in gene **without header line**.
 The file contains three columns in order of gene name, sgRNAid and the relative position of sgRNA in the gene.
 Actually, you can also find this file as output of our library design subpackage.
-This file is also used as input for the data processing subpackage (File 3) after experiment and NGS.
+This file is also used as input for the data processing subpackage after pooled screening experiment and NGS.

 rsmE|rsmE_9|0.012
 ----|------|-----